Elizabeth Wright Ingraham: Other activities

 In 1970, the same year she founded her architectural practice, Wright Ingraham established the non-profit Wright-Ingraham Institute for the study of land use and natural resources.
 The institute invites students and visiting faculty to conferences and workshops on environmental issues.
 Wright Ingraham directed the institute for its first 20 years; it is now governed by a board that includes two of her daughters.

 Wright Ingraham also founded Crossroads, an international exchange program affiliated with Colorado College, and was a cofounder of the Women's Forum of Colorado.
 She also engaged in community activism, at one point participating in a peace march in Colorado Springs.

 Affiliations and memberships

 Wright Ingraham was a fellow of the American Institute of Architects and served as president of its Colorado chapter in 2002.
 She was a member of the State Board of Examiners of Architects (1980–1990) and the advisory board of the Frank Lloyd Wright Conservancy, among other advisory boards and task forces.

 Awards and honors

 Wright Ingraham received an honorary doctorate from the University of Colorado in 1999.

+Elizabeth also won a 1999 AIA Colorado Design Award for the Solaz house in Manitou Springs, Colorado.

 She was posthumously inducted into the Colorado Women's Hall of Fame in 2014.